AnnMarieW/dash-more-components/README.md

 # Dash More Components
-### Note:  This is a pre-release preview - question, comments, suggestions are welcome!
+### Note:  This is a pre-release preview - question, comments, suggestions are welcome :-)

 Dash More Components is library of additional components to use in Plotly Dash apps

 1.  __Geolocation__:  Uses the browsers geolocation to get the current position of the device running a Dash app.

-2. __CountdownTimer__:  Counts down from a starting number of seconds to zero.
-It counts down by seconds and may be paused during the countdown.
+2. __Timer__:  This component has all of the features of dcc.Interval plus some new properties that add countdown and stopwatch features to enhance UI and app performance.
 This is ideal for triggering a callback after a certain amount of time or at a selected date or time.

 3.  __Timepicker__:  Gives the user the ability to select a time.